langfield/amm/README.md

 There is now a `main()` function, and we call `get_pool_token_balance(token_type, counter)`.
 Note that the first parameter, `x`, is the one that gets incremented in `get_pool_token_balance()`, and we use the counter as a `token_type` when reading from the storage variable!
 So `main()` will certainly not work as we expect.

-Let us now pause for a brief interlude to explain the basics of Horus use.
-The annotation types used in this blog post are:

-* `@declare` - a declaration of some logical variable (a variable that exists only within the specification)
-* `@pre` - a precondition which is **assumed** immediately prior to the execution of the function body
-* `@post` - a postcondition, which we desire to hold when the function has finished its execution
-* `@storage_update` - an assignment to some storage variable (global state in Starknet)

-Horus assumes the preconditions, and checks if these assumptions imply the truth of the postconditions.
-If it finds a counterexample, it prints `False`.
-Otherwise, it prints `Verified`.

 Now we may run this through Horus and make sense of the output.
 We see:

 ```console